Meet Our Staff

 Dr. Plowe graduated from the University of Illinois in 1981, and has been in practice ever since.
 She loves all of her clients and their pets, but is especially interested in internal medicine and dermatology cases.
 When she is not at work, Dr. Plowe can be found gardening, exercising, or catching a White Sox game with her husband.
 She loves to cook, spend time with her family, and shares her home with two dogs and two cats.

 Dr. Susan Wardrip

 Dr. Wardrip is a 1978 graduate of Purdue University's College of Veterinary Medicine.
 She joined Bevlab Animal Hospital in September of 2015 after closing Crestwood Animal Clinic that she co-owned with her husband, Dr. Craig Wardrip, for 33 years.
-She has three children and four grandchildren.
-Her furry family consists of a Golden Retriever and a cat.
+She has three children and five grandchildren.
+Her furry family consists of a Golden Retriever named Jackson and her 2 granddogs.
 Dr. Wardrip loves seeing all of her Crestwood clients and pets and meeting all the Bevlab clients with their pets.